- The Count Room’s “secret” entrance is a green door located next to Flamingo’s food court.

-While I didn’t order a drink this visit, you can expect to pay between $20-$25 for cocktails, $10-$13 for draft beer, and anywhere from $25 – $40 for their “Old-Fashioned Experience” depending on the options you choose.
+From a cost perspective, you can expect to pay $20-$25 for cocktails, $10-$13 for draft beer, and anywhere from $25 – $40 for their “Old-Fashioned Experience” depending on the options you choose.

 Notably, The Count Room is also a live music destination on Friday and Saturday nights, featuring “funky jazz” performed by The Moonshiners.

 Ultimately, we all love the feeling of being an “insider” or “someone in the know”, and speakeasy experiences like this allow us to be just that.
-There’s just something special about that exclusive vibe you get slipping into a bar that the masses don’t know exists.
+There’s just something special about that exclusive vibe you get slipping into a bar that the masses aren’t aware of.

-The Count Room exudes a classy, sophisticated, and elegant vibe, while not being overly stuffy or pretentious, and is certainly worthy of consideration as you piece together your itinerary.
+The Count Room at Flamingo exudes a classy, sophisticated, and elegant vibe, while not being overly stuffy or pretentious.
+It’s certainly worthy of consideration as you piece together your itinerary.